 If a vaccine is approved, regulators and drug companies continue to monitor its safety and effectiveness as more people take it.

 Because of the global crisis at hand, work on vaccines to protect against COVID-19 has happened at lightning speed.
 “Biopharmaceutical companies and the academic industry — with a lot of support from organizations and governments around the world — are all working in partnership to try to move this very fast,” Dr. Culver says.

 That doesn’t necessarily mean they’ve skipped important steps along the way, though.
 “The process of developing these vaccines is being done very rigorously,” he says.
 “Many of these steps have just been collapsed so that they’re overlapping.”

 Several other COVID-19 vaccines are in development or testing.
 Different groups are taking different approaches to triggering an immune response.
 Some are using an inactivated, weakened or partial version of the coronavirus that causes COVID-19 to trigger an immune response.
 But Dr. Culver points out that many are using newer, gene-based approaches that deliver genetic code to our cells instructing them to make a specific protein contained in the coronavirus.
 This, in turn, triggers the immune system to make antibodies against that protein.

-There are three main ways vaccine developers are hoping to get that genetic code into our cells:
+Vaccine developers are hoping to get that genetic code into our cells in three ways:

 “We’re going to see which one of these is most effective – and I certainly hope that more than one is effective,” Dr. Culver says.

 While effective vaccines are a key part of the strategy for squashing COVID-19, it’s important to remember that they aren’t an “off” switch for the pandemic.

 “Vaccines are part of the solution for getting control over this, but I think it’s highly unlikely that a vaccine will be 100% effective and will be used by enough of the population regularly enough to completely eliminate this virus from our world,” Dr. Culver says.